- What is OTP?

 end

 The supervisor defines a list of child processes to start and monitor.
-Each child is specified as a tuple {module, arguments}
+Each child is specified as a tuple {module, arguments}.

 Supervisor Strategies